mvllow/modes.nvim/readme.md

 > Note: `vim.opt.cursorline` must be set to true for lines to be highlighted

-Default colors can be overridden by passing values to the setup function or updating highlight groups (useful for themes).
+Default colors can be overridden by passing values to the setup function or updating highlight groups.

 ```lua
 -- Pass colors through setup